-- Most drugs (or their metabolites) used in hospital practice are excreted in whole or in part through the kidneys. - The dose of most drugs should be modified in patients with renal insufficiency according to the fraction excreted unchanged (fu) and the creatinine clearance (see page 62).
-This is particularly important for drugs such as the aminoglycosides, cephalosporins, cimetidine, ranitidine, digoxin, procainamide, the ACE inhibitors and some of the beta-blockers.
+- Most drugs (or their metabolites) used in hospital practice are excreted in whole or in part through the kidneys. - The dose of most drugs should be modified in patients with renal insufficiency according to the fraction excreted unchanged (fu) and the creatinine clearance (see page 54).
+This is particularly important for drugs such as low molecular weight heparin, dabigatran, the aminoglycosides, cephalosporins, ranitidine, digoxin, ACE inhibitors and some beta-blockers.
 Drugs which are metabolised extensively do not usually require dose adjustment in renal insufficiency unless an active metabolite or toxic metabolite is excreted through the kidneys.
 The fu of commonly used drugs is available in the Preferred Medicines List. - Some drugs should be avoided completely or used with great care in the presence of renal insufficiency.
-These include - tetracyclines (except doxycycline), co-trimoxazole, nitrofurantoin, nalidixic acid, K-sparing diuretics (spironolactone, amiloride, triamterene), fibrates and NSAIDs.
+These include tetracyclines (except doxycycline), co-trimoxazole, nitrofurantoin, nalidixic acid, K-sparing diuretics (spironolactone, amiloride, triamterene), fibrates and NSAIDs.

-The ACE inhibitors are used widely for the management of hypertension and cardiac failure.
-However, many elderly patients may undergo a deterioration in renal function due to an excessive dosage in relation to their renal clearance of the drug.
+ACE inhibitors are used widely for the management of hypertension and cardiac failure.
+However, patients may develop AKI due to an excessive dosage in relation to their renal clearance of the drug.
 This is more likely to occur if the patients are also taking a diuretic or NSAID, or are dehydrated from any cause.
-The recommendations for the doses of quinapril and enalapril are based on the fact that for unmetabolised, renally eliminated drugs (or active metabolites), dosages should be reduced in proportion to the reduction in renal function.
-The recommended doses have been adjusted to suit tablet size, and the dose interval to suit conventional once or twice daily administration.
-These drugs should be stopped prior to surgery and should not generally be used in combination with potassium-sparing diuretics, potassium supplements, or NSAIDs.
-See Quinapril and Enalapril Dosage on page 37 for dosage recommendations.
+ACE inhibitors should be stopped before surgery and should not generally be used in combination with potassium-sparing diuretics, potassium supplements, or NSAIDs.
+Refer to the recommendations for the doses of quinapril and enalapril in renal impairment on page 30.